The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/8-personal-portfolio-project.md

 **📝 AI Usage Log (Required)**

-Create a Google doc to track your AI usage.
+Make a copy of this [AI Usage Document](https://docs.google.com/document/d/1xxhC0GWMqWOzoeY7_aCX8ERWY6avB4RrS5LAqla8CSI/copy) to track your usage.

 For each use case below, you are **required** to document:
 1. What you asked for (your prompt)
 2. What you received (the AI's response)
 3. What you changed and why